composify-js/composify/packages/docs/pages/docs/tutorial/expo.md

 ```
 :::

-Finally, export them in `components/index.ts` so you can import them all at once:
+Finally, create a central export file at `components/index.ts` so we can import them all with a single line:

 ```ts [components/index.ts]
 export { Heading } from './Heading';